kalgoritmi/pycongr25/talk.md

 However, `Mock` objects do not do this automatically!
 As we can see in the right column our snippet fails with a `TypeError`.

-We have to use a `MagicMock` if we are going call magic methods in the code we are replacing.
+We have to use a `MagicMock` if we are going to call magic methods in the code we are replacing.

 And this is not limited to `with` blocks, it might as well be other special methods like `length`, should the object we are replacing behave like a  `Sequence`, a list or a tuple.
 -->